 Architects: Maddison Architects

+Text description provided by the architects.
 The site was formerly known as the Melbourne College of Printing and Graphic Arts located in North Melbourne and it contains the heritage listed State School No. 307 which fronts Queensberry Street.
-Our brief was to restore and transform this run down and derelict building into a new state of the art facility reflecting the Education Departments vision and commitment to educational leadership.
+Our brief was to restore and transom this run down and derelict building into a new state of the art facility reflecting the Education Departments vision and commitment to educational leadership.

 The facility is named in honour of Henry Robert Bastow Architect to the Education Department which implemented the radical 1872 Education Act and produced over 600 schools across Victoria based on the principles of a secular, compulsory and free public education system.
 The Bastow Institute takes inspiration from this legacy.